forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Trade in Territory
+> Unfinished and in work.
+>
 > Considerations on territorial changes in a structured way.

 Until the 19th century, land changing ownership by deals between countries or regions/cities buying themselves out from larger empires was practiced and accepted.

 In todays world, that a region wants to secede but not both sides agree is a common challenge.

-Accepting territorial changes by unilateral referenda or by internal or external military force could set a (another) precedent which could cause (increase) instability around the world.
+> Territorial changes by unilateral referenda or by internal or external military force often causes instability and yielded many wars throughout history.
+Accepting unilateral territorial changes could set a 2022 precedent causing (increased) instability in the world.

-The possibility of buying out at a 'fair' price could be an option when all parties agree - the involved countries and the local population (possibly with a 2/3 majority).
+The possibility of buying out at a 'fair' price could be an option when all parties agree - the involved countries and the local population (possibly with 60% or even a 2/3 majority).
 Buying/selling land may cause instability too, that's to consider.
 However if the prices are fair, stability is possibly retained.
 Between countries a territory exchange is another option (when the local populations agree).

 > When private person can own, buy and sell land, why not countries or communities?

 > #### Preferred Path for Self Determination
 > Here to achieve self-determination and living in a setting taking into account local peculiarities, a federalist government structure with local autonomy, fair and proportional participation in the senior state and respect for the local culture and language is favored over border changes/secession.
+> Some reasons are:
+> * The world moves closer together - driven by improvements in communication and transportation.
+> * Multicultural countries are considered an enrichment and to be more efficient as the best of different cultures can be combined.
+Cultural spaces across countries increase interstate interactions and can help understanding & interstate friendships.

 #### Refs Self Determination
 Self-determination, Wikipedia <https://en.wikipedia.org/wiki/Self-determination>